Having a personal brand identity allows a professional to show the world what he or she is about as an individual employee.

 4. Answer people’s questions.

 When you see someone ask a question about your industry, take a few minutes to answer.
 Quora, for instance, allows you to create alerts for questions that you may be able to answer.
-You can also search or browse Twitter looking for places where you can be of use.
+You can also search or browse Twitter looking for places where you can be of use or find your target market.

 5. Post frequently.